hubverse-org/hubDocs/docs/source/quickstart-hub-admin/uploading-validating.md

 ## Validating your config files

 Now you should validate the config files, to be sure they are properly functional.
-You can use the `validate_config` function from [`hubUtils`](https://infectious-disease-modeling-hubs.github.io/hubUtils/index.html) to check whether Hub config files are valid.
+You can use the `validate_config` function from [`hubAdmin`](https://infectious-disease-modeling-hubs.github.io/hubAdmin/index.html) to check whether Hub config files are valid.
 The steps are as follows:

-1. First, you need to install the package `hubUtils`.
-[Here are instructions for installing `hubUtils` in the R console](https://github.com/Infectious-Disease-Modeling-Hubs/hubUtils#installation).
+1. First, you need to install the package `hubAdmin`.
+[Here are instructions for installing `hubAdmin` in the R console](https://github.com/Infectious-Disease-Modeling-Hubs/hubAdmin#installation).
 2. Next, you need to validate the config files.
-[Here are detailed instructions and explanations](https://infectious-disease-modeling-hubs.github.io/hubUtils/articles/hub-setup.html#validate-config-files), and following is sample code you can copy to validate the config files:
+[Here are detailed instructions and explanations](https://infectious-disease-modeling-hubs.github.io/hubAdmin/articles/hub-setup.html#validate-config-files), and following is sample code you can copy to validate the config files:
 ```
-library(hubUtils)
+library(hubAdmin)

 validate_config(
     hub_path = ".",